-Teache r Knowledge: What Teachers Know Applica tion: What Teachers Can Do Teachers of Students in Grades EC-4 Teachers of Students in Grades EC-4 The beg ginning teacher knows and understands: The beg inning teacher is able to: 4.1k traditional historical points of reference in the history of Texas, the United States, and the world; 4.1s locate, differentiate between, and use primary and secondary sources such as technology, databases, media and news services, biographies, interviews, and artifacts to acquire historical information; 4.2k the historical significance of customs, holidays, landmarks, and celebrations in the community, state, and nation; 4.2s analyze and evaluate the validity of information in relation to bias, propaganda, point of view, and frame of reference; 4.3k the concept of chronology and how it is used to understand history and historical events; 4.3s analyze information by sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, 4.4k how various sources provide information about the past; making generalizations and predictions, and drawing inferences and conclusions; 4.5k 4.6k the individuals, events, and issues that shaped the history of Texas; the causes and effects of European exploration and colonization of Texas, the United States, and the Western Hemisphere; 4.4s use the process of historical inquiry to research, organize, and interpret information from outlines, reports, databases, and visuals including graphs, charts, timelines, and maps; 4.7k the similarities and differences of Native-American groups in Texas and the Western Hemisphere before European colonization; 4.5s apply different methods of interpreting the past to understand, evaluate, and support multiple points of view, frames of reference, and the historical context of events and issues; 4.8k 4.9k common characteristics of communities, past and present; the impact of science and technology on the development of societies; and 4.6s use appropriate skills to interpret social studies information such as maps and graphs; 4.10k how geographic contexts (the geography of places in the past) and processes of spatial exchange (diffusion) influenced events in the past and helped to shape the present.
-4.7s translate information from one medium to another, including written to visual and statistical to written or visual, using technology as appropriate, to create written, oral, and visual presentations of information related to historical issues; 4.8s communicate historical information and ideas in written, oral, and visual forms; See 4.11k below.
-See 4.1 12s below.
+Teacher Knowledge: What Teachers Know Application: What Teachers Can Do Teachers of Students in Grades EC-6 Teachers of Students in Grades EC-6 The be eginning teacher knows and understands: The beginning teacher is able to: 4.1k traditional historical points of reference in the history of Texas, the United States, and the world; locate, differentiate between, and use primary and secondary sources such as technology, databases, media and news services, biographies, interviews, and artifacts to acquire historical information; 4.2k the historical significance of customs, holidays, landmarks, and celebrations in the community, state, and nation; 4.2s analyze and evaluate the validity of information in relation to bias, propaganda, point of view, and frame of reference; 4.3k the concept of chronology and how it is used to understand history and historical events; 4.3s analyze information by sequencing, categorizing, identifying cause- and-effect relationships, comparing, contrasting, finding the main idea, 4.4k how various sources provide information about the past; summarizing, making generalizations and predictions, and drawing inferences and conclusions; 4.5k the individuals, events, and issues that shaped the history of Texas; use the process of historical inquiry to research, organize, and 4.6k the causes and effects of European exploration and colonization of Texas, the United States, and the Western Hemisphere; interpret information from outlines, reports, databases, and visuals including graphs, charts, timelines, and maps; 4.7k the similarities and differences of Native-American groups in Texas and the Western Hemisphere before European colonization; apply different methods of interpreting the past to understand, evaluate, and support multiple points of view, frames of reference, and the historical context of events and issues; 4.8k common characteristics of communities, past and present; , 4.9k the impact of science and technology on the development of societies; use appropriate skills to interpret social studies information such as maps and graphs; 4.10k how geographic contexts (the geography of places in the past) and processes of spatial exchange (diffusion) influenced events in the past and helped to shape the present; translate information from one medium to another, including written to visual and statistical to written or visual, using technology as appropriate, to create written, oral, and visual presentations of information related to historical issues; 4.11k how characteristics of contemporary world societies have resulted from historical events such as invasion, conquests, colonization, other conflicts, immigration, and trade; 4.8s communicate historical information and ideas in written, oral, and visual forms;

 Standard IV.
-History: The social studies teacher applies knowledge of significant historical events and developments, as well as of multiple historical interpretations and ideas, in order to facilitate student understanding of relationships between the past, the present, and the future.
+History: The social studies teacher applies knowledge of significant historical events and developments, as well as multiple historical interpretations and ideas, to facilitate student understanding of relationships between the past, the present, and the future.